BruTile/BruTile/README.md

 ## Getting Started

 ### 1) Create an app and add the BruTile NuGet package
 Create a .NET Console app in Visual Studio.
-The the BruTile NuGet package.
+Add the BruTile NuGet package.
 Use the package manager tools in Visual Studio or add it from the package manager console:
 ```
 PM> install-package BruTile
 ```